Jiangyin Jiangsu, China Travel Guide

 High-speed rail stations are generally accessible.
 Taxis and ride-sharing apps offer direct, door-to-door transport.

-Specialized services for travelers with visual or hearing impairments are limited.
+Specialized assistance for visually impaired travelers or hearing impairments are limited.
 Communication may require additional tools.

-General travel guides for China might offer some advice on accessibility.
+General travel guides for China might give some guidance on accessibility.
 Specific local resources in Jiangyin are scarce.

-For travelers with mobility challenges, conducting thorough research on specific locations and attractions before visiting is strongly recommended to ensure a comfortable experience.
+For travelers with mobility challenges, conducting detailed study on specific locations and attractions before visiting is strongly recommended to ensure a comfortable experience.